ThatCodebyTony/OED-Test/README.md

 3 - B12 is "readings_ri_15_days_76.csv"

-4 - I uploaded both "readings_ri_15_days_76.csv" and "README.md" from the DesignDoc.
+4 - I uploaded both "readings_ri_15_days_76.csv" and "README.md" in the DesignDoc folder.